 ● Personal and Social

-The capabilities can be referred to as the 21st which requires young people to be creative, innovative, enterprising and adaptable, with the motivation, confidence and skills to use critical and creative thinking purposefully.
+The capabilities can be referred to as the 21st Century skills which requires young people to be creative, innovative, enterprising and adaptable, with the motivation, confidence and skills to use critical and creative thinking purposefully.
 They need to understand themselves and others, manage their relationships, lives, work and learning effectively.
 Through the capabilities students examine what they ought to do, how they ought to live, what kind of society we should have and what kind of person one should be.
 Through the capabilities students also learn to value their own cultures, languages and beliefs, and those of others.
 Students learn about diverse cultures in ways that recognise commonalities and differences, create connections with others and cultivate mutual respect.